-Emergency.
+■ Emergency.
 We aim to respond within 24 hours.
 For repairs that remove immediate danger to people, avoid flooding or major damage to the property, make the property secure, or restore total loss of heating in winter.
 Work will be done to make the situation safe.
 We will let you know when we will do the follow up work.
 You can call us about emergencies at any time of day or night but if we find you have knowingly exaggerated the situation we will charge you.

 Assessments.
 We may need to discuss your repair in more detail.
-Your Property Services Officer may contact you within 3 days or 20 days depending on the type of repair.
+If so, your Property Services Officer will contact you within 3 working days.